-(Note: Today’s post, Books For Pastors Wives, is written with pastor’s wives in mind.
+(Note: Today’s post, Best Books For Pastors Wives, is written with pastor’s wives in mind.
 Not a pastor’s wife?
 No worries!
-Grab the link and share it with your pastor’s wife, or pin it so others can find it.)
+Grab the link and share it with your pastor’s wife, or share it so others can find it.)

 She peered at me inquisitively through her thin, wire-framed glasses, “Are you going to play the piano tonight?”

 Oh no, not that question again, I thought to myself.
 It seemed like every time my husband was a guest minister at another church, I was asked the same question – am I going to play the piano?

 Here’s the catch: I don’t know how to play the piano.

 Please understand, it’s not that I haven’t tried.
 All good preachers’ wives play the piano, right?
 As a younger woman, I took lessons, and took more lessons, and tried lessons again, only to find that I’m not musically gifted, and no amount of lessons was ever going to make me any better.